Irene LaPointe Obituary - West Brookfield, MA | Legacy Remembers

-Irene LaPointe's passing at the age of 96 on Saturday, November 14, 2020 has been publicly announced by Varnum Funeral Home Inc in West Brookfield, MA .
+Irene LaPointe's passing at the age of 96 on Saturday, November 14, 2020 has been publicly announced by Charbonneau Funeral Home Inc in Ware, MA .

 Legacy invites you to offer condolences and share memories of Irene in the Guest Book below.

-The most recent obituary and service information is available at the Varnum Funeral Home Inc website.
+The most recent obituary and service information is available at the Charbonneau Funeral Home Inc website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory